 The Committee recognizes that risk and volatility are present to some degree with all types of investments.
 High levels of risk may be avoided through diversification by asset class, style of each investment manager and sector and industry limits.
 Investment managers are retained to manage a pool of assets and allocate funds in order to achieve an appropriate, diversified and balanced asset mix.
-The Committee's strategy balances the requirement to maximize returns using potentially higher return generating assets, such as equity securities, with the need to control the risk of its benefit obligations with less volatile assets, such as fixed income securities.
+The Committee's strategy balances the requirement to maximize returns using potentially higher-return generating assets, such as equity securities, with the need to control the risk of its benefit obligations with less volatile assets, such as fixed-income securities.

 The Committee approves the target asset allocations.
-Registrant's pension and post-retirement plan weighted-average asset allocations at December 31, 2016 and 2015, by asset category are as follows:
+Registrant's pension and post-retirement plan weighted-average asset allocations at December 31, 2017 and 2016, by asset category are as follows:

-Pension Benefits tirement Benefits
+Pension Benefits Post-Retirement Medical Benefits

-Asset Category 2016 2015 2016 2015
+Asset Category 2017 2016 2017 2016

 Actual Asset Allocations:

-Equity securities 57% 55% 58% 60%
+Equity securities 57% 57% 59% 58%

-Debt securities 38% 40% 39% 38%
+Debt securities 39% 38% 37% 39%

-Real Estate Funds 5% 5% -% %
+Real Estate Funds 4% 5% -% %

-Cash equivalents % -% 3% 2%
+Cash equivalents % % 4% 3%

 Total 100% 100% 100% 100%

-Equity securities did not include AWR's Common Shares as of December 31, 2016 and 2015.
+Equity securities did not include AWR's Common Shares as of December 31, 2017 and 2016.

-Target Asset Allocations for 2016: Pension Benefits Post-retirement Medical Benefits
+Target Asset Allocations for 2017: Pension Benefits Post-retirement Medical Benefits

 Equity securities 60% 60%

 Debt securities 40% 40%

 Total 100% 100%

-The Committee appointed a management firm to manage the Pension Plan assets effective February 2015.
-During 2015, the pension plan assets were allocated to collective trust funds managed by the management firm.
-The fair value of these collective trust funds are measured using net asset value per share.
-In accordance with ASU 2015-07 Disclosures for Investments in Certain Entities that Calculate Net Asset Value per Share (or Its Equivalents), the fair value of the collective trust funds are not categorized in the fair value hierarchy as of December 31, 2016.
+The Pension Plan assets are in collective trust funds managed by a management firm appointed by the Committee.
+The fair value of these collective trust funds is measured using net asset value per share.
+In accordance with ASU 2015-07 Disclosures for Investments in Certain Entities that Calculate Net Asset Value per Share (or Its Equivalents), the fair value of the collective trust funds is not categorized in the fair value hierarchy as of December 31, 2017 and 2016.

-The following tables set forth the fair value, measured by net asset value, of the pension investment assets as of December 31, 2016 and 2015:
+The following tables set forth the fair value, measured by net asset value, of the pension investment assets as of December 31, 2017 and 2016: